AlexMercedCoder/GuideToBecomingACoder/more/db.md

 [![7 Database Paradigms](http://img.youtube.com/vi/W2Z7fbCLSTw/0.jpg)](http://www.youtube.com/watch?v=W2Z7fbCLSTw "7 Database Paradigms")

-## During Your Cohort

-You will learn one document database (MongoDB) and one SQL Database (Postgres)

 ## MongoDB

 MongoDB is a very popular Document Database.
 What makes Mongo different is that all data in Mongo is saved as text in a JSON like format called BSON.
 This makes the structure of the data very intuitive for javascript developers since its structure is like that of a javascript object.